Aluerie/AluBot/README.md

 ## 📖 Features

 All info in `/help` and `/setup` commands of the bot.
-This list is not updated in a long time, but still (#TODO: update the list, heh):
+This list has not been updated in a long time, but still (#TODO: update the list, heh):

 - [X] maintains #🍋dota2_news
   - [Dota 2 Bugtracker](https://github.com/ValveSoftware/Dota2-Gameplay) updates - comments from Valve employees